BigPeet/bf2c/README.md

 ## Why?

-Firstly because I find Brainfuck hard to read.
+Firstly, because I find Brainfuck hard to read.
 Straight up compiling it to look at the resulting machine code or assembly does not make things easier.
 Transpiling it into C helps me to read (not necessarily understand) Brainfuck programs more easily.